 Police arrest Medford man on murder charge

 Oct.
-13—A Medford man is in the Jackson County Jail without bail after police said he shot and killed another person north of Central Point.
+14—A Medford man is in the Jackson County Jail without bail after police said he shot and killed another person north of Central Point.

 Thomas Anthony Murphy II, 37, of Medford is being held on initial charges of second-degree murder, two counts of second-degree attempted murder, unlawful use of a weapon and attempting to elude police in a vehicle, according to jail records.